 Duration: 7 semesters full-time, 9 semesters part-time Location: Kleve Qualification: Bachelor of Arts, B.A.
-Course start: Annually in the winter term Language: English Preparatory internship: Minimum of 8 weeks working full time before the beginning of the 4th semester, longer practical experience in an agribusiness company or an agricultural or horticultural enterprise is recommended Internship/ study abroad: in the 6th semester Bachelor thesis: in the second half of the 7th semester (full time) in the 9 th semester (part time) Calculation of workload: 1 CP equals 30 hours per semester Examinations: all examination types as detailed in §14, 17-20 General Examination Regulations for Bachelor Degree Programmes Literature: Literature mentioned in the module descriptions are first recommendations and do not replace the syllabus of the module.
+Course start: Annually in the winter term Language: English Minimum of 8 weeks working full time before the beginning of the 4th semester, longer practical Preparatory internship: experience in an agribusiness company or an agricultural or horticultural enterprise is recommended in the 6th semester Internship/ study abroad: in the second half of the 7th semester (full time) Bachelor thesis: in the 9th semester (part time) Calculation of workload: 1 CP equals 30 hours per semester all examination types as detailed in §14, 17-20 Examinations: General Examination Regulations for Bachelor Degree Programmes Literature mentioned in the module descriptions are first recommendations and do not replace the Literature: syllabus of the module.
 The module coordinators assume as a rule that the titles specified always refer to the most current version.
-Attendance: Attendance of all seminars, exercises and lab courses is mandatory.
+Attendance of all seminars, exercises and lab Attendance: courses is mandatory.